DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 H2.
 Training for teachers

-In the initial teacher training, no specific courses for pupils with disabilities exist.
-After successfully ending the study for teacher in a pre-school, primary school or/and secondary school, students can choose to specialise in the advanced study of ‘special education’.
+In Flanders, in the initial teacher training, no specific courses for pupils with disabilities exist.
+After successfully finishing their training to become a teacher in a pre-school, primary school or/and secondary school, students can choose to specialise in the advanced study of ‘special education’.
 This is a Bachelor-after-Bachelor in education.
-This diploma is not an obligation to be employed as a teacher in special education.
+This diploma, however, is not a requirement to be employed as a teacher in special education.

 H3.
 Training for lawyers